chrissiwaffler/notes/content/git.md

 ## Branching

 ## Working with remote
+- TODO: git clone
+- TODO: git upstream einrichten
-- pull changes: synchronize your local repository with incoming changes from the remote repository+
+- pull changes: synchronize your local repository with incoming changes from the remote repository
-	- TODO:
-	- explain the problems that might occur here -> merge conflicts
+	- be careful: merge conflicts can already happen here
-	- conflicts with un-commited changes
+	- no local changes and want to pull the newest changes
 	```bash
 	# just update the information you have about the remote repository
 	# without actually updating your files (nothing happens)